 Learn how to sew a book cover

 We want to celebrate our very first International Book Day with you.
 And what better way is there than by combining reading and sewing in one.
-Learn how to sew this easy and attractive fabric book cover with us by following the step by step instructions.
+Learn how to sew this easy and attractive fabric book cover with us by following the step-by-step instructions.
 You can make it for yourself or as a gift together with that very special book.

 How to sew a book cover